+In this guide we share 35 best shade flowers that are low maintenance.
 Flowers might not be the first thing you think about when considering a forest garden.
-But shade flowers are an important part of an edible forest garden.
+But they are an important part.
 Some may be edible themselves, and add to the bounty of the low maintenance ecosystem.
 But others may benefit the system in other ways.

 Flowering plants that thrive in the shade can help the edible crops of the forest garden by, for example, fixing nitrogen or dynamically gathering nutrients from beneath the soil.
 They may attract and aid bees and other pollinators.
 They may also attract beneficial wildlife, or repel or distract pest species.
 Finally, they may aid the ecosystem by providing good ground cover, protecting the soil and reducing soil water and nutrient loss.

-You may be surprised by the fact that many shade flowers usually grown as ornamental plants are also valuable as an additional edible yield in a forest garden.
+You may be surprised by the fact that many of these flowers usually grown as ornamental plants are also valuable as an additional edible yield in a forest garden.
 One of the best and most useful examples of this is the hosta.

-All hostas [insert link to hostas article] are edible.
+All hostas are edible.
 You can eat the flowers themselves, and the flower buds, as well as the leaves.
 But the ‘hostons’ – the leaves that emerge from the ground, still rolled up, in the spring – are said to be the best edible part of the plants.

 Hostas, however, are not the only edible flower for shade.
 Other edible flowers can be found in this sort of environment.
 Day lilies are one other common example.
 They have edible flowers that can be stuffed or used to thicken soup.
 You can also eat the cucumber-like buds, the spring-onion like shoots, and the tubers of these useful flowering plants.